jaaonline/agentic-ui-engine/README.md

 Agentic UI Engine turns natural language into interactive React components.
 Describe what you want, and the system generates a live preview plus exportable code — powered by a custom Component DSL that maps AI output to real UI.

-Built as a full-stack project to explore AI-driven developer tooling, cross-platform architecture, and prompt engineering.
+Built as a full-stack microservice project featuring AI-driven UI generation, cross-platform rendering, and a complete user system with persistent history.

 ## Features